An Intro to Privilege Log Templates

 Privilege Logs can be generated in Nextpoint from a default or customized load file template.
 Load file templates define metadata to be exported, including which information is displayed and how columns are arranged in the final output index.

-Most Review databases include a default Privilege Log Load File Template which can be modified and utilized anywhere exports can be conducted, but you can also create Custom privilege log templates, as needed.
+Most Discovery databases include a default Privilege Log Load File Template which can be modified and utilized anywhere exports can be conducted, but you can also create Custom privilege log templates, as needed.

 Default Privilege Log Load File Template

 To locate and/or modify the default Privilege Log Load File Template:

 - Navigate to SETTINGS Export/Exchange Load File Templates click Edit next to the Privilege Log Template.

 - Next, check additional fields from the list which you would like to include, and uncheck any fields from the list which you would like to exclude.

 - If you would like to reorder any of the checked fields, simply click, drag, and drop in the desired location.

 - The "System Name" is how Nextpoint references the field, but you can modify the corresponding column titled Column Name in Loadfile in order to rename the column headers in the final privilege log output.

 - Once you've made the desired changes, make sure to click Save Load File Template at the bottom of the field list.